 Applications of Ground Penetrating Radar and Xradar™

-Xradar™ Enhanced Concrete Scanning has applications in a number of fields.
+Xradar™ has applications in a number of fields.
 Most commonly it can be used in construction and engineering fields as a form of non-destructive testing (NDT) on structures and pavements.
-It can be used for concrete scanning, corrosion in concrete, concrete thickness, reinforcement cover, reinforcement size and more...
-A key part of the construction process is allowing companies to safely scan before cutting and coring concrete.
-The method can safely and accurately identify and map rebar, electrical conduits, water lines, PT cables and more...
+It can be used forconcrete scanning, corrosion in concrete, concrete thickness, reinforcement cover and bar size.
+This process allows companies to safely cut and core concrete.
+The method can accurately identify and map rebar, electrical conduits, water lines, and PT cables.

 Understanding the Technology

 The systems used by Xradar™ consist of a transmitter, a receiver, and a control unit.
-The transmitting antenna begins by sending electromagnetic waves into the ground, which are then reflected off underground layers and objects.
+The transmitting antenna begins by sending electromagnetic waves into the ground, which are then reflected from embedded targets.

 Reflections are produced whenever the wave enters a material that differs in its conductive properties from the material it left.
 The receiving antenna then receives the wave reflections and measures the travel time and strength.
 This is then converted into an accurate image of whatever is below the surface.

-A number of factors can be altered depending on the requirement of the process and we tailor methods and procedures to client needs.
+A number of factors can be altered depending on the project specifics and we tailor methods and procedures to suit client's needs.
 Changing the frequency of the wave can alter the depth and detail of the scan, therefore antenna choice is one of the most important factors in survey design.